jssonx/mstdn-nlp/README.md

 # TODOs
-1. Optimize the storage and update methods for Parquet files in the API to eliminate redundant computations.
+1. Optimize the storage and update methods for Parquet files in the API to eliminate redundant computations. (in progress)
-2. Support additional Mastodon servers.
+2. Support additional Mastodon servers. (still need to be implemented)